-Law Day is organized by the IU Health Professions and Prelaw Center and is sponsored by the Midwest Association of Pre-Law Advisors as part of its 2014 Caravan series.
-This is the 10th consecutive year in which Law Day at IU Bloomington has been the largest collegiate law fair in the U.S.
+Held by the IU Health Professions and Prelaw Center, Law Day is sponsored by the Midwest Association of Pre-Law Advisors and is part of its 2015 Caravan series.
+This is the 11th year the event has held the record for the largest university law fair in the U.S.

 The Health Professions and Prelaw Center, a program of the Office of the Vice Provost for Undergraduate Education, provides advising and other services for students who want to pursue careers in law, medicine and other health professions.
 Students considering careers in these professions must excel academically and plan carefully.

 The center works closely with IU students throughout their undergraduate years, and with IU alumni, to help them become thoughtful, well-prepared, competitive applicants to professional programs.
-For more information, email firstname.lastname@example.org or call 812-855-1873.
+For more information, visit the Health Professions and Prelaw Center website or call 812-855-1873.